psychotimmy/aoc2025/README.md

 # Advent of Code 2025

-Fortran 77 on RaspberryPiOS (Debian trixie)
+Fortran 77 (mostly) on RaspberryPiOS (Debian trixie)

 Use (with gfortran installed) f77 (-O3) filename.f -o filename to compile and link.
-(The -O3 flag was used on days 8 and 9 to reduce the amount of time my horrible insertion sort code takes to run!)
+(The -O3 flag was used on days 8 and 9 to reduce the amount of time my horrible insertion sort code takes to run!).

+Day 10, part 1 uses bitwise XOR and a recursive subroutine, so f90 territory, albeit written to look like f77.

 ## Notes